SOFTENG701G1/Flatmate-Management-System/README.md

 ### Prerequisites
 - Visual Studio (for editing C# code) [or the equivalent `dotnet` command line tools, or JetBrains Rider]
+- Make sure you've installed the `ASP.NET and Web Development Tools package` in Visual Studio
 - Visual Studio Code [or equivalent frontend tooling]
 - NPM/NodeJS (for running the frontend)